code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/PCI/Peripheral-Devices/PCIConfigSpace.md

 | if 2G=0x8000-0000 | Bus number = 03 | Device(0010) Function(101) = 10101 = 15 | 040 |
 | 0x8 | 03 | 15 | 40 |

-	- Any access to MMCFG-Space is treated as config transaction.
+	- Any access to MCFG-Space is treated as config transaction.
 	- Now system will use this 256 MB for access PCI config space on PCIe.
 		- Lowest 1 MB is used by PCI-Bus-0.
 		- Next 1 MB is used by PCI-Bus-1.

-# B. How to Know MMCFG-Base
+# B. How to Know MCFG-Base
 - ACPI-Table

 # C. Commands to see PCI devices: